 Computer use by faculty, staff and students at Waldorf University is encouraged to support the educational goals of the university.
 This use should be consistent with the mission statement of the university, which states, "The University's mission is to educate the whole person in the spirit of Jesus Christ, enabling the individual to experience fulfillment through a life of service."
 As a result, Waldorf computer resources are to be used for educational purposes in an ethical and courteous manner.
 In addition, students and staff of Waldorf are bound to adhere to the acceptable use policy of the National Science Foundation for Internet use.

-- Priority of open computing resources (i.e. network connections in the computing labs, library & AACE) are as follows:
+i.e. network connections in the computing labs, library & AACE

 - Academic assignments requiring computer resources